joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/using-workers-for-concurrency/index.md

 <div>

-ActionScript workers make it possible to execute code concurrently, or in other words, to execute code in the background without interrupting the main code’s execution.
+ActionScript workers make it possible to execute code concurrently, or in other words, to execute code in the background without interrupting the main code's execution.

 The ActionScript concurrency apis are available on desktop platforms only in